ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 Custom Load Balancers
 ^^^^^^^^^^^^^^^^^^^^

-`DavidLievrouw <https://github.com/DavidLievrouw`_ implemented a way to provide Ocelot with custom load balancer in `PR 1155 <https://github.com/ThreeMammals/Ocelot/pull/1155`_.
+`David Lievrouw <https://github.com/DavidLievrouw>`_ implemented a way to provide Ocelot with custom load balancer in `PR 1155 <https://github.com/ThreeMammals/Ocelot/pull/1155>`_.

 In order to create and use a custom load balancer you can do the following.
 Below we setup a basic load balancing config and not the Type is CustomLoadBalancer this is the name of a class we will setup to do load balancing.